Death threats forcing professors off campus

 When it comes to the harassment and death threats that professors face, Kirk says it's not his website but the professors themselves who bear responsibility for the consequences of their words.

 "We do not call for any that sort of harassment.
-We don't condone it, we don't try to facilitate any sort of cyber bullying or harassment, and just because you put up the words, or another article that's been written about a professor in an aggregated format, does not mean we should be held responsible for what other people do."
+We don't condone it, we don't try to facilitate any sort of cyberbullying or harassment, and just because you put up the words, or another article that's been written about a professor in an aggregated format, does not mean we should be held responsible for what other people do."

 Harassment laws 'mostly ineffective'